BladeScraper-Designs/Ethos_BattSelector/README.md

 ![](https://github.com/BladeScraper-Designs/Ethos_BattSelector/blob/V2/img/Configure_Batteries.png?raw=true)
 ![](https://github.com/BladeScraper-Designs/Ethos_BattSelector/blob/V2/img/Configure_Batteries_Options.png?raw=true)

-## Fly-To Percentage
+## Use Capacity
-You can configure a "fly-to" percentage, which is the percentage of the battery's nominal capacity you want to fly to.
+You can configure a Use Capacity or "fly-to" percentage, which is the percentage of the battery's nominal capacity you want to consume before landing.
 When you hit 0% remaining, you've used that much.
 Most people fly to 80-85%, and the default is 80%.<br>
 ## Battery Voltage Check
 Enable/Disable this setting to enable/disable the Battery Voltage Check on Connect feature.
 ![](https://github.com/BladeScraper-Designs/Ethos_BattSelector/blob/V2/img/Configure_Other.png?raw=true)